7.3.1 Staff Supervision

 Personal development/learning planning is an important activity for staff and managers and should take place formally at least once a year, within the context of supervision, with a formal review of the plan also taking place once a year.

-Appraisal (Performance management for teaching staff) is the formal expression/recording of information and views, which are shared regularly in supervision.
+Appraisal is the formal expression/recording of information and views, which are shared regularly in supervision.
 It provides the opportunity for both participants to identify what has been achieved in the previous year, to identify any problems for either party and to plan for the future with key objectives & tasks.
-It therefore becomes part of a continuous cycle of: - setting objectives, planning & taking action, reviewing progress and then setting new objectives or revising old.
+It therefore becomes part of a continuous cycle of:-setting objectives, planning & taking action, reviewing progress and then setting new objectives or revising old.